nonspecialist/pyraven/README.md

 ## Installation

+The easiest way would be `pip install pyraven`

-You should be able to install this with `pip`:
+You could also install direct from this repository:

 1. Clone this repo
 1. In the top-level directory (where this README.md is) run